LaurettaNg/LaurettaNg/README.md

 # My Current Role

-Today, I leverage these skills as a **Data Scientist** at an **Telus Agriculture and Consumer Goods**, where I provide data-driven insights that help consultants make strategic recommendations, enabling our clients to optimize their operations and achieve their goals.
+Today, I leverage these skills as a **Data Scientist** at **Telus Agriculture and Consumer Goods**, where I provide data-driven insights that help consultants make strategic recommendations, enabling our clients to optimize their operations and achieve their goals.
 I apply a blend of **Statistical modeling**, **Predictive analytics**, and **Machine learning** to address a variety of challenges in Animal Agriculture.

 ### Programming Languages & Tools